Understanding Clear Air Turbulence. The Invisible Threat in the Skies.

 Turbulence

-Ordinary turbulence is usually linked to visible weather conditions, like storms or mountains, allowing pilots to avoid it by changing altitude or course.
+Ordinary turbulence is usually linked to visible conditions, like storms or mountains, allowing pilots to avoid it by changing altitude or course.

 , however, occurs in clear skies at high altitudes, often within jet streams, and is caused by air masses moving at different speeds or directions.
 The key difference is that CAT happens without warning, making it far more unpredictable and dangerous.